algirdasleo/ECommercePlatform/README.md

 # Ecommerce Platform

-- This project is an ecommerce platform built as a microservices architecture using **.NET 6**.
-It utilizes various microservices to manage different aspects of the ecommerce process, such as inventory, orders, payments.
+- This project is an ecommerce platform built using microservices architecture using **.NET 6**.
+It uses various microservices to manage different aspects of the ecommerce process, such as inventory, orders, payments.

 ## Architecture